oceanprotocol/market/content/pages/privacy/en.md

 **Legitimate interests:**

-Our legitimate interest is to provide Ocean Market and its functionalities to you and to improve them.
+Our legitimate interest is to provide OpenLava and its functionalities to you and to improve them.

 **Retention period:**